Everything you need to know to help you plan a trip to Universal Studios Orlando on a budget!

 If you only have a day at each park and you’re keen to go on as much as possible, the Express tickets are worth the splurge.
 If you don’t mind missing some stuff, skip the Express pass to keep your overall Universal Orlando budget down.

-If you’re visiting for longer and plan on spending more than one day at each park, you won’t really need the Universal Express pass.
+But, if you’re visiting for longer and plan on spending more than one day at each park, you won’t really need the Universal Express pass.
 Another argument for saving more by staying longer!

 Remember – guests at Premier hotels in the Universal Orlando Resort get FREE Express passes.
 You can also bundle them with your park tickets to save money when purchasing direct.